GanzyHacks/WhoAmI/README.md

-2nd step : Open myfirst.py and Change value of script
+2nd step : Open myfirst.py and Change value of script and OFF Less secure apps in google account